RileyRust/FinalProject/README.md

 and maybe a static site generator but I am not sure how I would meet these requirements to be honest I am just choosing three from the list that equal 25, if there are some better that I could use I would appreciate the assistance.

 part 1
+do all of css mastery and html mastery

 part 2
+do the sending of data to the api

 part3
+reading the api

 part 4
+setting up the keys for librarian and user

 part 5
+takipng the

 part 6